Phi Alpha Theta

 Omega Kappa Chapter, United States Naval Academy

 Omega Kappa chapter of Phi Alpha Theta at the United States Naval Academy is the largest chapter in the Mid-Atlantic region.
-Although its functions and mission are no different from any other chapters, Omega Kappa chapter of Phi Alpha Theta has a symbiotic relationship with the Military History Club of the United states Naval Academy whose officers are simultaneously the officers of Omega Kappa.
+Although its functions and mission are no different from any other chapters, Omega Kappa chapter of Phi Alpha Theta largely serves as the extracurricular activity/club for midshipmen interested in history.

 Phi Alpha Theta at the Naval Academy sponsors a variety of activities each semester.
 Typical events include lectures, history movie nights with introductions by professors from the History Department, debates on historical issues, sponsoring special memorial ceremonies on the Pearl Harbor attack, the Battle of Midway, etc., participating in the yearly Mid-Atlantic Phi Alpha Theta regional conference, and conducting the exciting annual banquet to induct new members.